 This booklet is the Local Radio Syndicated Services Description of Methodology (DOM).
-It provides a high-level description of the methodology, policy, and procedures we use to determine the estimates that we report in the Nielsen Information or eBook for markets in the 50 United States, the District of Columbia, and Puerto Rico.
+It provides a high-level description of the methodology, policy, and procedures we use to determine the estimates that we report for markets in the 50 United States, the District of Columbia, and Puerto Rico.
 It is our hope that this information will increase your confidence and satisfaction in our services.